Ooredoo Launches New Data SIM+ Plans

-(MENAFN- Gulf Times) Ooredoo has upgraded its Data SIM products with the Qatar debut of its Data SIM+ yesterday.
-Existing customers will automatically receive all new benefits and advantages, a statement said.
-The newly-introduced Data SIM+ Premium plan is tailored to provide unlimited local and GCC data with Urban Point offers, and two premium entertainment streaming options from a list that includes Shahid, Starzplay, VIU, OSN+, and Anghami, all for QR400 per month.
+Doha, Qatar: Ooredoo Qatar has launched the new world of Data SIM+ in the country.
+Existing customers will automatically receive all new benefits and advantages as a token of appreciation for their loyalty.
+The latest development redefines the digital landscape with the upgrade to meet the evolving needs of its consumers.

+The newly introduced Data SIM+ Premium plan is tailored to provide unlimited local and GCC data with exciting Urban Point offers, and subscribers will be spoilt for choice with two premium entertainment streaming options from a list that includes Shahid, STARZPLAY, VIU, OSN+, and Anghami, all for QR400 per month.

+The Data SIM+ Platinum plan also extends its local unlimited data advantage to an astonishing 27 countries, keeping travellers connected wherever they go.
+The QR550 per month plan also has incredible Urban Point offers and experiences, as well as TOD as an additional premium streaming option-ensuring customers enjoy endless entertainment and exceptional experiences everywhere they may go.

 Legal Disclaimer: